 5. Nurse Educator

-Nurse educators are given the rare opportunity to combine a love of teaching with clinical nursing career expertise to educate the newest aspiring nurses into the field.
-Nurse educators are responsible for developing lesson plans, teaching courses, evaluating student performance, supervising student hands-on clinical experience, and serve as role models for students.
+Nurse Educators have a rare opportunity to combine a love of teaching with clinical nursing career expertise to educate the newest aspiring nurses in the field.
+These nurses are responsible for developing lesson plans, teaching courses, evaluating student performance, supervising student hands-on clinical experience, and serving as role models for students.
 Some nurse educators teach general courses in nursing or biology, while others center on their specialization, such as pediatrics, geriatrics, or informatics.

-Nurse educators usually work on a nine-month academic calendar at community colleges, colleges, universities, teaching hospitals, technical schools, or non-profit organizations.
-Since the United States is experiencing a shortage of nurses and nurse educators, job outlook for this career is extremely promising.
-Nurse educators are required to pursue advanced clinical training in a specific health care specialty by achieving an MSN or doctoral degree.
+Many Nurse Educators work on a nine-month academic calendar at community colleges, colleges, universities, teaching hospitals, technical schools, or non-profit organizations.
+Since the United States is experiencing a shortage of nurses and nurse educators, the job outlook for this career is extremely promising.
+Nurse educators must have advanced clinical training in a specific health care specialty.
+In addition, they must have an MSN or doctoral degree.
 Nurse educators report a high level of job satisfaction from their work, flexible schedules, and average earning potential of $71,297.